 For additional reading

 I’ve read all six of the Dublin Murder Squad novels.
 You can find capsule descriptions of them all at Reviewing the Dublin Murder Squad novels by Tana French.
+And I’ve reviewed a later novel by her as well: The Searcher (A standalone mystery from Tana French set in Ireland’s rural West).

 You might also enjoy my posts: